When Sterling Silver Needs a Qualified Appraisal for Donation, Estate or Insurance

 3. Hire a qualified personal-property appraiser: Look for ASA (Accredited Senior Appraiser), ISA (Certified Member), or AAA credentials with specific experience in silver and hollowware.

-4. Request a USPAP-compliant report: The appraisal should state the purpose (estate settlement), the valuation standard (FMV), the effective date (date of death), and the methodology used.
+4. Request a formal written report: The appraisal should state the purpose (estate settlement), the valuation standard (FMV), the effective date (date of death), and the methodology used.

 5. Retain the report with estate records: The IRS has three years from the filing date to audit an estate tax return; keep the appraisal for at least that period.